imascio/perturbsci-pipeline/README.md

-# perturbsci-pipeline
+# perturbsci-pipeline-novaseq
-A processing pipeline that will take fastq reads produced from a PerturbSci library preparation with a NextSeq 550 75 cycle kit and output a counts matrix and provides a script to make a seurat object.
+An updated processing pipeline that will take fastq reads produced from a PerturbSci library preparation with a NovaSeqX 25B 100 cycle kit and output a counts matrix and provides a script to make a seurat object.
 This is run on Croen due to the parallelization.
 You need to run `bcl2fastq` yourself on NYGC clusters and move the fastqs over to our servers.
 There is an example of what the `bcl2fastq.sh` script should look like (with comments explaining how to run it) and an example of the associated sample sheet (`sample_sheet.csv`) required to run `bcl2fastq`.

+With the cycle numbers of the NovaSeq we are able to now have paired end reads.
+Additionally, there is lane information necessary to appropriate demultiplexing as two samples have overlapping barcodes but are separated by NovaSeq lane.

+This is a work in progress and ever evolving pipeline.

 ## Create the conda environment
 Create a conda environment with the required packages from the provided YAML file.